Julian Alps Trekking

 This morning you have an option to ascend Mt Triglav, which takes about 3 hours in total.
 It is a steep cliff path that has steel cables fixed along the ridge line with steps to the top.
 Traversing the ridge offers on a clear day magnificent views of surrounding mountains.
 If you would like to conquer the mountain top with a guide, it must be booked in advance and the guide will meet you in the morning at Planika Hut.

 After enjoying the marvellous views from the top of Mt.
-Triglav, you will start your descend towards the famous Triglav Lakes Valley.
+Triglav, you will start your descend towards the well-known Triglav Lakes Valley.
 The main section of the walk passes several lakes and ends at the Triglav Lakes Valley Hut, where you will spend the night.
 The trail has some steep sections traversing narrow ledges where a handrail has been installed.
 As you continue, you will cross the Dolič Saddle (2164 m), before reaching Hribarice Plateau.
-Soon after you will enter the Triglav Lakes Valley.
-The vegetation of green meadows and scattered trees is in stark contrast to the limestone crags above.
+Soon after you will walk into the Triglav Lakes Valley.

 Overnight at mountain hut.
 Dormitory room, half board.